 Dr. Lili-Naz Hazrati is a neuropathologist and a collaborator of the Dalglish Clinic.
 Find out more about her interests and research in a Toronto Star article called “A sleuth in the world of neurological disease”.
 The article was published on December 28th, 2014.

 Adult survivors of childhood heart defects returning to hospital

 Dr. Erwin Oechslin is the director of the adult congenital heart disease program at the Peter Munk Cardiac Centre and one of the cardiologists at the Dalglish Clinic.
 He had an interview with the Toronto Star about the importance of consistent check-ups for individuals born with heart defects.
 The article, “Adult survivors of childhood heart defects returning to hospital”, was published on June 10th, 2014.

 The heart-mind connection: Learning from and giving back to patients

-Nancy Butcher, a PhD candidate, along with Dr. Anne Bassett, introduce 22q11.2 Deletion Syndrome to students and researchers at the Institute of Medical Sciences (IMS) at the University of Toronto in the article "The heart-mind connection: Learning from and giving back to patients", published on May 20th, 2014 on pages 19 to 21 of the IMS Magazine.
+Nancy Butcher, a PhD candidate, along with Dr. Anne Bassett, introduce 22q11.2 Deletion Syndrome to students and researchers at the Institute of Medical Sciences (IMS) at the University of Toronto in the article “The heart-mind connection: Learning from and giving back to patients”, published on May 20th, 2014 on pages 19 to 21 of the IMS Magazine.
 They also highlight the clinical and research work being done at The Dalglish Family Hearts and Minds Clinic.